 Couldn't ask for anything more!I have run the dummy load for several minutes with my transceiver at 100 W (its max power), and there was absolutely no noticeable rise in temperature of the can.

 For measuring power dissipated by a dummy load, you can use a simple RF-probe and a DVM.
 Ref.
 3, 5, 6.

-A year and a half after building this dummy load, I hooked up my antenna analyzer and did a quick check: the impedance and SWR curves have not moved!
+Late 2021, some twelve years after building this dummy load, I hooked up my antenna analyzer and did a quick check: the impedance and SWR curves have not moved!
 Pumping a 100 W carrier into the dummy load for over a minute did not cause any discernible rise in temperature of the can.
 The oil does not appear to have affected the resistors or the thermal paste.

 Frequency sweep of my dummy load (1.8-30 MHz)

 Full frequency sweep of my dummy load (1-180 MHz)

 - Ref.
 1: "Oil filled, power measuring, dummy load" by Dave Rudd (AI4JI

 - Ref.
 2: "Baumappe: 100 W-Last-widerstand mit 40 dB Auskoppeldämpfung", Funkamateur, 080306, 2 pp.